bm54cloud/bm54cloud/README.md

 ### Hello! 👋

 I am a Nurse Practitioner turned DevOps Engineer living in the beautiful state of Colorado 🏔.
-When I'm not hiking 👟 or traveling in my converted campervan 🚐, I'm improving my skills in AWS, Python, Linux, Docker, and Terraform.
+When I'm not hiking 👟 or traveling in my converted campervan 🚐, I'm improving my skills in:
+AWS, Python, Linux, Docker, and Terraform.

 Find out more about me & feel free to connect with me here: